ibexa/documentation-developer/docs/updating/4_upgrade_the_code.md

-# Upgrading eZ Platform to v3.0

-The following upgrade documentation describes how to upgrade eZ Platform from v2.5 to v3.0.
+# 4. Upgrade your code

-If you are upgrading from a version lower than v2.5, follow the [standard update procedure](../updating/updating_ez_platform.md) first.
+If you are updating to v3.0 from a lower version, you need to make a number of modifications to your code.

-Do not proceed with an upgrade to v3.0 before you complete an update to v2.5.
+!!! caution

+    Perform these steps only if you are updating to version v3.0.
+    If not, move on to the [5.
+Update the database](5_update_database) step.

 ## Familiarize yourself with a new project structure

 !!! tip

-    If you are running into issues, for details on all changes related to the switch to Symfony 5, see [Symfony upgrade guide for 4.0](https://github.com/symfony/symfony/blob/4.4/UPGRADE-4.0.md)
+    If you run into issues, for details on all changes related to the switch to Symfony 5, see [Symfony upgrade guide for 4.0](https://github.com/symfony/symfony/blob/4.4/UPGRADE-4.0.md)
     and [for 5.0](https://github.com/symfony/symfony/blob/5.0/UPGRADE-5.0.md)